kflili/mvcMovieStore/README.md

 ﻿# Movie Store Rental System

-This dynamic website is a online movie store rental system, through which one can do CRUD functions on the movies and customers, and add new rentals.
+This project created a dynamic website for an online movie store rental system.
+Anonymous users can browse the movie/customer list, while administrator can do CRUD functions on the movies/customers and add new rentals.

 Demo site hosted on Azure: https://mvcmoviestore.azurewebsites.net/